The Osprey's safety issues spiked over five years and caused deaths. Pilots still want to fly it

 If there are other complications in flight or a pilot is distracted or misses the significance of an aircraft warning light, those mistakes can turn dangerous quickly.

 Lt.
-Col. Seth Buckley, the 20th Special Operations Squadron commander at the Cannon base, acknowledged that he puts a lot of pressure on his crews to be perfect.
+Col. Seth Buckley, the 20th Special Operations Squadron director of operations at the Cannon base, acknowledged that he puts a lot of pressure on his crews to be perfect.

 “You have to take that mindset because there are so many things you can do in this aircraft to induce worse problems,” Buckley said.